learn-co-curriculum/react-hooks-npm-lab/README.md

 [serve]: https://www.npmjs.com/package/serve

-Set up another npm script to run the server using the `serve` package:
+Next, in the `"scripts"` section in `package.json`, let's add an npm script to run the server using the `serve` package:

 ```json
 "scripts": {